jrandj/java-11/README.md

 	b2.accept("chick", 1);
     ```

 1. A Predicate is often used when filtering or matching.
 A BiPredicate is the same but takes two parameters.
-The definition is shown below:
+The definitions are shown below:

 	```java
     @FunctionalInterface